svenauhagen/paypal-plus-plugin/README.md

 ### In my shop, the payment method pay upon invoice is not offered.
 What do I have to do?

 Your PayPal vendor account needs to be activated by PayPal in order to offer the payment method pay upon invoice.
 This takes place after verification by PayPal and may last a couple of weeks.

-## Screenshots

-### 1. PayPal Plus for WooCommerce - plugin settings among WooCommerce => Settings => Checkout => PayPal Plus.
-[missing image]

-### 2. The four PayPal Plus payment methods: PayPal, Direct debit, credit card, pay upon invoice.
-[missing image]

-### 3. The PayPal Login form when paying via PayPal.
-[missing image]

-### 4. The PayPal Plus form when paying via Direct debit.
-[missing image]

-### 5. The PayPal Plus form when paying via credit card.
-[missing image]

-### 6. The PayPal Plus form when paying upon invoice.
-[missing image]

 ## Changelog